 You also develop a range of other skills that are sought after by many employers.
 These include:

-• creativity - to be able to effectively convey ideas or meanings
+• creativity - to effectively convey ideas or meanings

 • communication skills - essential for discussing projects with the client and colleagues